fsvreddit/bot-bouncer/README.md

 # Change History

+## v1.26.2

+* Add configurable option to control whether approved users are exempted from checks or not (turned on by default)#
+* Add optional bot checking on inbound modmail (off by default)
+* New installs look through the last week's worth of reclassifications rather than the last few hours
+* Remove erroneous "reported" entries from modmail summaries

 ## v1.25.0

 * Fixed issue that could result in posts/comments being removed or reported for users not classified as bots